Current-induced near-field radiative energy, linear-momentum, and angular-momentum transfer: Numerical Results

-To gain a deeper understanding of the force and torque dynamics acting on the particle, we analyze the exchange of linear momentum and spin angular momentum between the forward ($q_x{>}0$) and backward ($q_x{<}0$) SPPs and the particle.
+To have a deeper understanding of the force and torque acting on the particle, we analyze the exchange of linear momentum and spin angular momentum between the forward ($q_x{>}0$) and backward ($q_x{<}0$) SPPs and the nanoparticle.
 When photons transfer from the graphene to the particle ($q_x{>}0$), the particle gains momentum, contributing to the lateral force along the positive $x$ direction.
 Conversely, when $q_x{<}0$, the particle loses momentum due to the reverse photon transfer, producing a lateral force in the same direction.
 Therefore, SPPs with both positive and negative $q_x$ generate a net lateral force directed along the positive $x$ direction.
-Due to the spin-momentum lock of SPPs~\cite{bliokh2015quantum}, the transverse spin of SPPs strongly couples with their propagation direction.
+Due to the spin-momentum locking of SPPs~\cite{bliokh2015quantum}, the transverse spin of SPPs strongly couples with their propagation direction.
 As a result, when SPPs propagate in the positive (negative) $x$ direction, their spin aligns with the negative (positive) $y$ direction, respectively.
-This spin angular momentum transfer is facilitated by photon tunneling from the graphene to the particle in the case of $q_x{>}0$, generating a torque directed along the negative $y$ direction.
-Importantly, the torque stemming from $q_x{<}0$ contributions also points in the same negative $y$ direction.
-Consequently, polaritons in both positive and negative $q_x$ directions collectively generate a net lateral torque along the negative $y$ direction.
-The consistency of these findings is supported by Fig.~\ref{fig3}(c), which depicts the torque spectral density $m_y$ as a function of $q_x$ and $q_y$ at $\hbar\omega = 27.8\,$meV and $v_d=0.3v_F$.
-Notably, for both positive and negative $q_x$, the torque spectral density $m_y$ consistently maintains positive values, aligning closely with the dispersion curve of graphene plasmons.
-Remarkably, the force and torque induced by current-biased graphene are on par with those in thermally excited nonreciprocal surface electromagnetic waves~\cite{lateral_21-2}.
+This spin angular momentum transfer is facilitated by photon transfer from the graphene to the particle in the case of $q_x{>}0$, generating a torque directed along the negative $y$ direction.
+Importantly, the torque contributed from $q_x{<}0$ is also along the negative $y$ direction.
+Consequently, the net lateral torque is along the negative $y$ direction.
+These are supported by Fig.~\ref{fig3}(c) which shows the torque spectral density $m_y$ as a function of $q_x$ and $q_y$ at $\hbar\omega = 27.8\,$meV and $v_d=0.3v_F$.
+Notably, for both positive and negative $q_x$, the torque spectral densities $m_y$ are positive.
+Remarkably, the force and torque induced by current-biased graphene are of the same order of magnitude as those generated by thermally excited nonreciprocal surface electromagnetic waves~\cite{lateral_21-2}.